 Hopefully, the list of threats above will help you to detect possible scammers or hackers in the future.
 However, hiring a cybersecurity specialist could help you to keep possible attacks away.
 Prevention is still better than cure.

-Author Bio: Christopher Mercer is a blogger and founder of Citatior.
+Author Bio: Christopher Mercer is a blogger and founder of Citatior and StudyClerk.
 Web developer by day and writer by night, Chris enjoys the ever-changing world of web content.
 His in-depth articles have been featured in a variety of online publications.